8bitWatermelon/Todo-Web-Application/README.md

 # Todo-WebApp
- Learning to make a simple Todo application using different web technologies.
+ Learning to make a simple Todo application using HTML, JavaScript and CSS.